11-12 October, 2024

 We also explored the exterior, including the lovely garden full of color, and the olive grove.
 Some of the other students, several who are professional weavers and very experienced in natural dyes, found some mushrooms that could be used for a series of colors ranging from beige to yellow to almost green depending on what chemicals are added.
 (Quick aside – we would be weaving with wool yarn, which needed to be dyed.
 Different fibers need different chemicals added to the dye in order for the fiber to really absorb the dye and make the color permanent – the chemicals are called mordants.
 Cotton, wool, linen, flax, and silk all need different mordants, and those different fibers not only absorb the dyes differently but each also produces different colors.
 Also, dye is not like paint, where you can mix yellow and blue to get green.
 Some dyes work like that, but some don’t – so the best way to get multiple colors is to dye them the light color first, and when dry the fiber is dyed with another color.
 This is overdying.)

-Anyway, next thing we know, this group of dyers are boiling up mushrooms, squeezing them out, and dying the yarn!
+Anyway, next thing we know, this group of dyers are boiling up mushrooms, squeezing them out, and dyeing the yarn!
 We only had two burners and two huge pots to boil the plant stuff to make the dye baths.
 Big, heavy, and probably not great for tabletops on metal sawhorse-type props – so everything was moved to the downstairs print studio.
-And suddenly we had a designated dying studio.
+And suddenly we had a designated dyeing studio.

 It was a bit funny, because our group of dyers seemed to find leaves, mushrooms, nuts or nutshells, I don’t know – everywhere we went, they were collecting vegetation and whatnot, and then boiling it to make dye.
 I’ll show all the dyes later on, the colors are gorgeous, though many of the colors are definitely earthy, as one would expect from mushrooms, twigs, and such.